krzemienski/awesome-video/RESEARCHER.md

 # Awesome Video Researcher

-A powerful tool leveraging the OpenAI Agents SDK to discover high-quality resources and generate creative project ideas for video creation and editing.
+A powerful tool leveraging the OpenAI Agents SDK to discover high-quality projects related to video streaming and encoding for developers.

 ## Table of Contents